Jordanlouie1/WearableDisplay/README.md

-Set `DEFAULT_CAMERA_INDEX` when you need the server-side presets to default to something other than camera index `1`; the service falls back to the opposite index automatically when the preferred device is unavailable or when no browser is currently pushing frames.
+Set `DEFAULT_CAMERA_INDEX` when you need the server-side presets to default to something other than camera index `1`; the service falls back to the opposite index automatically when the preferred device is unavailable.
+The `/stream` endpoint now serves frames only from browsers connected through the localhost UI, so keep the ingest tab open while streaming.